14 Apr How to Protect Senior Citizens from Online Scams?

 It is certainly important to reiterate the need for ignoring certain notifications that an elderly person receives by email or a phone call.
 Do you want us to be a bit more specific about it?
 Say a phone call, or a mail tells the elderly person that they have either won tickets for a trip or simply, a huge deal of money, it generally is fraudulent.
 In case the elderly persons at your home get particularly excited at the thought of such offers, ask them to identify them as red flags first thing!

 The post-pandemic world has seen a surge in the use of digital media as the central method of making monetary transactions.
-Given the circumstances, the senior citizens have also started to use the online medium profusely.
+Given the circumstances, senior citizens have also started to use the online medium profusely.
 The younger generation needs to take up the responsibility of protecting the elderly from potential financial abuse.

 We hope that this blog will make it possible for you to contribute to the lives of the elderly people around you positively.
 A little bit of caution goes a long way.